cphang99/matrix_playground/README.md

 #and to remove...
 make clean
 ```

 Binaries at the present time contain tests for the library.
+To run these tests
+for all `TYPE=`, there is a script `test_playground.sh` that runs all tests for
+all types and also runs (valgrind) memory checks for each test.

+The results of tests are written to a file `log.out`

 ##Library overview
 - Matrix Transformations: `2D_matrix_ops.h`